thomas-haslwanter/statsintro/rst/statsBasics.rst

 .. index:: plots-boxplot

 *Box plots* are frequently used in scientific publications to indicate values in two or more groups.
-The error bars typically indicate the *range*.
-However, outliers are often excluded, and plotted separately.
+The bottom and top of the box indicate the first and third quartiles, and the line inside the box shows the median.
+Care has to be taken with the whiskers, as different conventions exist for them.
+The most common form is that the lower whisker indicates the lowest value still within 1.5 *inter-quartile-range* (IQR) of the lower quartile, and the upper whisker the highest value still within 1.5 IQR of the upper quartile.
+Outliers (outside the whiskers) are plotted separately.
+Another convention is to have the whiskers indicate the full data range.

 There are a number of tests to check for outliers.
-One of them is to check for data which lie more than 1.5 \* *inter-quartile-range* (IQR) above or below the first/third quartile.
+The method suggested by Tukey is to check for data which lie more than 1.5 * IQR above or below the first/third quartile (see next Section).

 | |image6|